Availability Update

 Jacqui

-So 2022 has arrived - how are we feeling about it?
+So a new year has arrived - how are we feeling about it?

 For some, a new year brings hope and excitement, for others it can seem like nothing has changed and will bring sadness and even dread.